The Leadership Disconnect

 The Anterior Insula and Leadership Under Pressure

-For leaders making real-time decisions under pressure, this is the structure reading both their body's internal signals and the room's social dynamics at the same time.
-Leaders with underdeveloped interoceptive awareness — common in action-oriented professionals who have learned to override bodily signals — lose access to crucial biological data.
+For leaders making real-time decisions under pressure, this is the structure reading both their body’s internal signals and the room’s social dynamics at the same time.
+Leaders with underdeveloped interoceptive awareness lose access to crucial biological data.
 They make decisions that are analytically sound but emotionally miscalibrated.
-A longitudinal study, demonstrated that targeted interoceptive training measurably enhanced interoceptive accuracy and changed resting-state functional connectivity originating from the anterior insula in just twenty-two participants, strengthening the pathway from the anterior insula to the dorsolateral prefrontal cortex.
-This simultaneously reduced anxiety levels and increased cognitive control — producing leaders who are both calmer and more strategically sharp.

 How Dr. Ceruto Approaches Leadership Development

-What I see repeatedly in this work is that leaders arrive expecting the problem to be strategic and discover it is architectural.
+What presents repeatedly in this work is that leaders arrive expecting the problem to be strategic and discover it is architectural.
 The neural infrastructure for leadership influence is not fixed.
 It is built through specific patterns of social engagement, and it can be rebuilt through precise neuroplasticity-based intervention.
 The changes are durable because they are structural — not dependent on remembering a framework or maintaining a practice.
 Once the circuits are rewired, the leadership capacity they generate is self-sustaining.

 What to Expect